vikas-nagar9001/Auto-Forward-Bot/README.md

 BOT_TOKEN - Telegram Bot Token
 MONGO_URI - MongoDB Connection URI
 PORT - Web Server Port (default: 8080)

+# Admin Config (Optional)
+ADMIN_ID = 11223455  # Add your ADMIN_ID here if not using env var

+Bot Startup Notifications: When the bot starts up, if ADMIN_ID is configured, it sends a detailed status notification to that user with information about:
+MongoDB connection status
+Handler initialization status
+Web server status
+Overall bot readiness
 ```

 ### Installation Steps